Law guide: Employment

 England, Wales and Scotland

 You must inform your employee of your decision as soon as possible.
-Note that all requests, including any appeals, must be decided within 3 months from the date the application is received by you.
+Note that, from 6 April 2024 all requests, including any appeals, must be decided within 2 months of the date the application is received by you.

 The Acas code states that your decision should be put in writing to the employee and, if accepted, it is recommended that you should: